Probing Picohertz Gravitational Waves with Pulsars: Derivation of analytic model

 and

 In the analysis, we need to use the acceleration and jerk $a_{GW}$, $j_{GW}$, which we derive here.
-The jerk is easy to derive as it only pulls out a factor of $-(2\omega_0)^2$ in front of the original expression for $v_{\text{GW}}$.
-The acceleration requires a little more work where one takes the derivatives of each term carefully.
-Because we are working in the pHz frequency regime with typical periods much longer than the observation time, we can safely assume that $\omega_0 t << 1$, and thus expand $\cos(2\omega_0t)$ as 1, and $\sin(2\omega_0t)$ as $2\omega_0t$.
+Since we are working in the pHz frequency range with typical periods much longer than the observation time, we can safely assume that $\omega_0 t << 1$ in our derivations, and thus expand $\cos(2\omega_0t)$ as 1, and $\sin(2\omega_0t)$ as $2\omega_0t$.
 Now we have

 \begin{widetext}

 \end{widetext}

 \begin{widetext}